 Once they are available, click on mount instruction for local VPC.

-It will show you all the prerequisites that you must to in order to mount this file system on the Linux server.
+It will show you all the prereq that you must to in order to mount this file system on the Linux server.
 Since we are on Amazon Linux, we will be mounting as EFS file system.

 You will have to run below command on your Linux host.